Queen's Pier: Demolition

-Government's position
+Government position

-Following the controversy and the demolition of the Star Ferry Pier in Edinburgh Place in early 2007, activists declared Queen's Pier the next battle-ground against the conservation policy of the Government of Hong Kong.
+Following the controversy and the demolition of the Star Ferry Pier in Edinburgh Place in early 2007, activists declared Queen's Pier the next battleground against the conservation policy of the Government of Hong Kong.
 The criticism received over its handling of the Star Ferry Pier caused Michael Suen, the Secretary for Housing, Planning and Lands, to propose a piece-by-piece relocation of the pier to a new location on the reclaimed waterfront during a Legco session on 21 March 2007.
 The Government later unveiled four design options for such relocation.
 The intended closure of the pier was 26 April 2007.

 At the end of January 2007, the government declared it would postpone the demolition of Queen's Pier until a consensus could be reached on the course of action; consultations with the Hong Kong Institute of Architects, the Hong Kong Institute of Engineers, and the Conservancy Association were held.
-The Institute of Architects, whose members opposed dismantling the pier, originally maintained the pier should remain untouched.
+The Institute of Architects, whose members opposed dismantling the pier, originally maintained that the pier should remain untouched.
 However, it was reported that after meeting the government, the Institute and the Conservancy Association were persuaded by the government that the pier could first be dismantled, and then reassembled at another location after completion of the reclamation.
 This change of heart was heavily criticised by Winston Chu, founder of the Society for Protection of the Harbour.
 The HKIA clarified that their opposition had not in fact changed.

 Chief Executive Donald Tsang said that being overzealous in saving the past may hurt Hong Kong's competitiveness, and called on activists to take a more balanced view toward economic growth and conservation.
 Soon after Tsang's re-election as Chief Executive, on 26 March, the Government pressed ahead with plans to dismantle and move the entire pier, piece by piece, enabling the reclamation to go ahead.

 The government said that the in-situ preservation, though apparently viable on paper, would risk irreversible damage to the pier.
 Furthermore, it argued that important underground facilities such as the Airport Railway Extended Overrun Tunnel would be affected, saying a natural curvature of the track was required.
 "Setting aside the technical difficulties and the huge risk involved in the works, underpinning for the construction of the extended overrun tunnel would cost about HK$500 million and take more than two years to complete".

 Appearing before a public forum at the pier on 29 July, Secretary for Development Carrie Lam Cheng Yuet-ngor repeated the government's insistence that keeping the pier was not an option.
 She said she would "not give the people false hope".
 Although Lam's performance in public debates was praised, the Secretary for Development's conflict of interest as the head of the Antiquities Advisory Board was criticised.
 Lam said the AAB did not have governmental authority, and that it had not suggested keeping the pier in its totality.